xabbu42/Master/arbeit.md

 Yu's Theorem
 ------------

-Yu's proof for the main theorem of his paper, builds upon the idea to carefully choose the order $ε(i,j)$ used in the realization theorem (\ref{realization}), such hat the generated constant specifications
+Yu's proof for the main theorem of his paper is based on the idea to carefully choose the order $ε(i,j)$ used in the realization theorem (\ref{realization}), such that the generated constant specifications
 $CS^{ε(i,j)}$ never contain any provisional variables $u_{x,y}$.
 With such an order, formulas $c{:}A_{i,j,k}$ introduced during the realization procedure never change after their introduction, and we